 Yet, despite this, the report found “a significant portion of low-income consumers use digital technologies including mobile phones” which has presented a big opportunity for providers and innovators to engage this population.

-As we transition to value-based care and with millions of patients now covered under the Affordable Care Act (ACA), digital health is poised to make a significant impact in the overall health of our most vulnerable populations, not only in how they are engaged by providers but how they approach their own wellness.
+As we transition to value-based care, digital health is poised to make a significant impact in the overall health of our most vulnerable populations, not only in how they are engaged by providers but how they approach their own wellness.
 Ultimately, the hope is that these populations can do so from a more educated and motivated place.